Kunozuri/zrsmyley-m001-b2025/README.md

             #CHECK the current structure record, if its not empty means it already took inducement.
             IF structure record not empty:

+                IF structure record not empty:

                 # IDENTIFY if its change of character, and change the direction
-                IF trend direction is bearish and current pointer is lower than current structure record index high:
+                IF current point close is higher than current structure record index high:
                     SET trend direction to bullish
-                    # NOTE: if the trend don't change then its a break of structure

                     ADD space to structure record
                     INCREMENT structure record counter
+                    CONTINUE

+                # REFINE the choch point if invalid closure
+                ELSE IF current point close is lower than current structure record index high and current point high is higher than current structure record index high:
+                    SET current structure record high as current point CONTINUE

+                # REFINE the bos point if invalid closure
+                IF current point close higher than high and current point low is lower than low:
+                    SET current structure record low as current point CONTINUE

+                # IF the trend don't change then its a break of structure
+                IF current point close lower than low:
+                    ADD space to structure record
+                    INCREMENT structure record counter
+                    CONTINUE

+                # IGNORE every point if none of the condition above is met
                 CONTINUE

             # IGNORE invalid point but set it as potential inducement marked as high, well be adjusted later.